krei-se/droidfor.ge/README.md

 ⌨️ It will ask if you want the input method captured too and save this to `skeleton/com.android.inputmethod.latin_preferences.xml` for a later task to pick up.
 Note this is technically a user-profile setting.

 ### Notes on stuff i will solve later when needed

+Skeleton App Backup/Restore - preferences for apps used on all domain / fleet devices are not implemented yet, rn i never need this because all apps get setup during domainProvisioning and userProvisioning.

 🔕 Note on ringtones: Ringtones are hard to autoprovision correctly due to the Media-ID, rn they are wiped from the skeleton settings.
 Implement a task if you need this, i recommend only offering a ringtone via skeleton/InternalStorage/Ringtones and not force one onto the user.
 If you f*ck up the Media-ID it will play the wrong file, endlessly, until you restart the device lol.